-Offering investment management and financial planning services, Allen Capital Group is a registered investment advisor (RIA) with more than $510.24 million in assets under management (AUM).
+Offering investment management and financial planning services, Allen Capital Group is a registered investment advisor (RIA) with hundreds of millions of dollars in assets under management (AUM).
 The Nebraska firm has headquarters in Grand Island and branches in Omaha and Scottsbluff.
-The team includes seven certified financial planners (CFPs), six certified public accountants (CPAs) and one chartered financial analyst (CFA).
+The firm holds a spot on SmartAsset's list of the top financial advisors in Nebraska.

 Allen Capital Group Background

 Founded by father-and-son duo Eric and Mark Allen, the firm started as a family business in 2005.
-It's grown beyond that, employing 29 people, including 18 advisors.
-The Allens remain principal owners and managing members.
+It's grown beyond that, employing dozens of people, including almost two-dozen advisors.
+The Allens remain principal owners and managing members of the firm.

 Allen Capital Group Client Types and Minimum Account Sizes